gw3g/spectral/README.md

 # NLO spectral functions

 Here I provide functions to compute the imaginary part of two-loop diagrams, like the one shown below.
-These are thermal self energies of an external four momentum K=(k<sub>0</sub>,k).
+These are thermal self energies, functions of an external four momentum K and dependent on the statistical configuration.

 ![Labelling of generic two-loop diagram](inc/twoloop.png?raw=true "2-loop")

 Powers of the internal propagators for P, Q, R, L and V respectively are used to classify the masters by a string `abcde'.
 Here the powers are all either 0, 1 or 2.
+The s<sub>i</sub> are statistical factors +1 for bosons and -1 for fermions.
+By cutting the diagram, some momenta are put on shall which allows the master to be computed as a 2D integral over p and q (3-momenta magnitudes).

 ## Usage